chrim05/papers/politics/the_popular_models.md

 * Competition
 * Cooperation

-And further combined with the following selection models:
+And finally combined with the following selection models:
 * Democracy
-* Natural
+* Natural S.

 ----